xiangzhemeng/Kaggle-Higgs-Boson-Machine-Learning-Challenge/README.md

 - **`sigmoid`**:  An auxiliary function of compute_loss_neg_log_likelihood
 - **`compute_loss_neg_log_likelihood`**:  Compute negative log likelihood for logistic regression

+### `lr_helper.py`
+A python contains helper functions required for regularized logistic regression which is implemented in `lr.ipynb`.

 ## Algorithms for Regression
 ### `implementations.py`
 Contain the mandatory implementations of  6 regression models for this project